 In the community, Tania is a voluntary Committee Member with the Te Kupenga Stone Sculpture Society, which organises a biennial stone-carving event in New Plymouth and is also Secretary for Together Grow Better Community Trust working within the Marfell Community.

-With the Trust since 2009, Danae is responsible for communication management across the organisation including the Trust's website, annual report, e-newsletter and social media, and assists with the development and action of strategies and plans across the organisation, including engagement and collaboration with the Trust's diverse stakeholders.
+With the Trust since 2009, Danae is responsible for communication management across the organisation including the Trust's website, annual report, e-newsletter and social media, and assists with the development and action of strategies and plans, including engagement and collaboration with the Trust's diverse stakeholders.

 With a long-term passion for connecting people, knowledge and resources, Danae trained as a professional librarian and manager working for many years with Auckland Libraries, New Plymouth Libraries and Puke Ariki developing and managing public library services, programmes and events.
 Danae then worked as a self-employed writer/ researcher, communication and project consultant, and as Technical Administrator for WOMAD NZ, prior to joining the Trust.

-Danae is a certified communications and public relations practitioner and is completing a Bachelor of Applied Science in Communication.
+Danae is a certified communications and public relations practitioner and is currently completing a Bachelor of Applied Science majoring in Communication.
 Danae also volunteers as a community mentor with the Taranaki Community Mentors programme operated through Venture Taranaki in association with The Wheelhouse.

 With the Trust since 2011, Kathryn is responsible for the management of grant funds distributed to community groups, including; application management and applicant facilitation, management of the Trust's community funding process, grants related research and assessment, and managing granted related community relationships.
 Kathryn also works on the Trust's special projects and provides strategic assistance, assists with the Trust's learning and reporting processes.